fluxninja/aperture/docs/content/get-started/integrations/flow-control/gateway/nginx.md

 Follow these steps to configure Nginx to use the installed Aperture Lua module:

-1. To connect with the Aperture Agent, you need to create an environment variable called APERTURE_AGENT_ENDPOINT.
+1. To connect to the Aperture Agent, you need to create an environment variable called APERTURE_AGENT_ENDPOINT.
 The value of this variable should be set equal to the endpoint of the Aperture Agent.
 If you are using a bash shell, you can create this variable by running the following command:

    ```bash
    echo 'export APERTURE_AGENT_ENDPOINT="http://aperture-agent.aperture-agent.svc.cluster.local"' >> ~/.profile